Full Alphabetical List

 In 2344, while on course to Archer IV, Enterprise received a distress call from the Klingon outpost on Narendra III.
 When the ship arrived, the outpost was under attack by 4 Romulan Warbirds, standing no chance of survival.
 With sensors showing the nearest Klingon ship was still hours away and wouldn't arrive in time, Captain Garrett took the decision to engage the Romulans, despite being heavily outgunned.
 The Enterprise-C was able to destroy one of the Warbirds before being overpowered and eventually destroyed by the three remaining Romulan ships.

-However, Captain Garrett's decision to defend the outpost despite the insurmountable odds didn't go unnoticed.
-By the time the nearest Klingon ship arrived at Narendra III, the Romulans had withdraw victorious, but the picture of what had transpired was clear from the remaining debris.
+By the time the nearest Klingon ship arrived at Narendra III, the Romulans had withdrawn victorious, but the picture of what had transpired was clear from the remaining debris.
 Enterprise's sacrifice was regarded as both honorable and glorious by the Empire, and proved in the Klingon's eyes that the Federation could be a worthy ally.

 • This description incorporates elements written for the reference book "USS Enterprise Owner's Workshop Manual".